Wilderness Minds - Mindfulness retreats in the natural world

 Wilderness Minds courses

 We aim to run courses which are suitable for people with a range of mindfulness practice experience and of physical abilities.
-Our residential courses provide the opportunity to experience stunning landscapes while providing a high standard of accommodation and catering and are more tailorable to varying degrees of physical ability.
-The wild camping, sea kayaking and trekking courses take you further into the wild and back to basics, living in a tent and cooking on a stove or fire.
+Our Residential Retreats provide the opportunity to experience connection with the natural world while providing a high standard of accommodation and catering and are more tailorable to varying degrees of physical ability.
+The Wild Camping Retreats take you further into the wild and back to basics, living in a tent and cooking on a stove or fire.
 These courses do however require a certain level of physical fitness.
 Previous experience of mindfulness practice is not necessary for any of our courses as guidance will be provided.
 Equally, we feel the courses provide a fantastic opportunity for people who have experience of mindfulness meditation who wish to undertake an adventure in a way which supports their practice.

 Please get in touch if you would like any help in deciding if one of our courses is right for you.